-In conclusion, uncertainty can enhance the trustworthiness of \gnns from both explainability and robustness.
-Current works reach a consensus on how to utilize uncertainty, e.g., employing mutual information to explain \gnn.
-Nonetheless, present methods for GNN explainability do not adequately account for the interrelations among components or hyperparameters.
-Addressing this gap, the application of game-theoretic measures, such as the Shapley value, can be a viable approach.
-As a common approach in explainable \gnn \citep{kakkad2023survey}, Shapley value is capable of assessing the individual impact of each component or hyperparameter on the conditional entropy of the model's output \citep{watson2023explaining}.
-Concerning the robustness of \gnns, there are also promising avenues to investigate.
+In conclusion, uncertainty can enhance the trustworthiness of \gnns from both explainability and robustness, with a consensus on how to utilize uncertainty.
+Other interesting directions are also worth exploring.
 For example, instead of increasing the weight of certain nodes, the robustness of \gnn may also be improved by training with perturbations obtained by maximizing the model’s estimated uncertainty \citep{pagliardini2022improving}.